devacuk/devacuk.github.io/sessions.md

 **Prerequisites for delegates attending the session:** None, but aimed at anyone responsible for putting maths on the web or with responsibility for students with accessibility needs

-### 16. The ORCID API for researcher identifiers - Monica Duke, Jisc and Matteo Cancellieri, Open University
+### 17. The ORCID API for researcher identifiers - Monica Duke, Jisc

 **Type of session:** Lightning talk